Skip to main content Skip to navigation

 The word "Perfume" is in a small, pale font with uppercase text and increased letter-spacing.
 This is usually called "Ribbon text" in the design world.

 This doesn't make sense as a heading.
-Headings must always go in a sequential order (I'll write more about that separately).
-That means this little category would need to have a higher heading level than the product name below it.
-Again, imagine a load of these product cards on a page.
-It wouldn't make sense to have as a content structure:
+Headings should always go in a sequential order (I'll write more about that separately).
+That means this little category would need to have a higher (i.e. more important) heading level than the product name below it.

 h2: "Perfume"